Bucket Shop

 Classic Bucket Shop

-Historical operations that mimicked legitimate brokers but never executed trades on real exchanges
+Historical operations that looked like legitimate brokers but never executed trades on any real exchange.
+Clients money went straight into the operators pockets.

 Trading Tips